DataFire/Integrations/integrations/generated/azure_hanaonazure/README.md

 * OSProfile `object`: Specifies the operating system settings for the HANA instance.
   * computerName `string`: Specifies the host OS name of the HANA instance.
   * osType `string`: This property allows you to specify the type of the OS.
+  * sshPublicKey `string`: Specifies the SSH public key used to access the operating system.
   * version `string`: Specifies version of operating system.

 ### Operation